Veljko Kadijević

 Veljko Kadijević (Вељко Кадијевић; 21 November 1925 – 2 November 2014) was a Serbian general of the Yugoslav People's Army (JNA).
 He was the Minister of Defence in the Yugoslav government from 1988 until his resignation in 1992, which made him de facto commander-in-chief of the JNA during the Ten-Day War in Slovenia and the initial stages of the Croatian War of Independence.

 Early life and education

-Veljko Kadijević was born on 21 November 1925 in the village of Glavina Donja, near Imotski, Kingdom of Serbs, Croats and Slovenes.
+Veljko Kadijević was born on 21 November 1925 in the village of Glavina Donja near Imotski, at the time in the Kingdom of Serbs, Croats and Slovenes.
 His father Dušan Kadijević was a Serb and his mother Janja Patrlj was an ethnic Croat.
 Kadijević self-declared as a "pro-Yugoslav Serb".

 He joined the Yugoslav Partisans in 1941, following the Axis invasion of Yugoslavia during World War II.
 In 1943, he joined the Communist Party of Yugoslavia (KPJ).
 He was given the task of performing important duties almost immediately.
 He remained an active soldier after the war and graduated from the Military Academy in Belgrade and the CGSC in Fort Leavenworth, Kansas.